 Here, we’ll pause to explain some of the terminology surrounding onion traits in the Allium family.
 Generally, two types of Alliums are distinguished: bulbing and non-bulbing.
 Bulbing is a trait characteristic of onion, pearl onion, shallot, and garlic.
 Whereas, Negi onion, chives, and Chinese chives do not form bulbs in the true sense.
 True bulbs are made up of many overlapping layers of specialized swollen leaf sheaths and modified bladeless leaves (scales); the true stem is a small disc of tissue, sometimes called a basal plate, located at the interface between the leaf sheaths and roots (Figure 2a).
 Some diagrams, like Figure 2a, refer to sheathing leaf bases as “scales” while others say “bases”.
 This nomenclature is confusing but anatomically, they are all specialized leaf sheaths.
 Non-bulbing onions share similar anatomical features but the leaf sheaths do not accumulate carbohydrates.
 Therefore, sheaths appear flattened and lengthen longitudinally along the stalk axis.
 When the sheaths overlap one another they form a tightly packed, stalk-like pseudostem.
 The pseudostem is the principle edible part of non-bulbing Alliums like Negi onion and leeks (Figure 2b).
 A slight bulb-like thickening of the pseudostem at the base may occur in some Negi onions while other cultivars have edible leaves and stalks.
 For brevity, the word ‘stalk’ is used herein in the vernacular sense to mean pseudostem.

 Negi onions are exceptionally well adapted to a wide range of climates and ecological situations.
 We can attest to this fact here in North Carolina.
 In the spring of 2019 several plantings of Negi ‘Shimonita’ were established on a Helena sandy loam soil on our farm.
 Two prolonged dry periods coupled with high temperature occurred from mid-May to early June, and again in September.
-The intervening time was variably wet or dry but hardly optimal for crop growth lacking supplemental irrigation.
+The intervening time was variably wet or dry but hardly optimal for crop growth.
 Much of the dryland corn in our area was severely scorched.
 Our sweet corn plots required daily sprinkling and even then, stress was evident in the smaller ears and kernel rows per ear harvested.
 But we didn’t irrigate the Negi onions the full season.
-Aside from a pre-plant sprinkling of 10-10-10 fertilizer per North Carolina Department of Agriculture recommendation and two hand hoeings, the crop received no coddling.
+Aside from a pre-plant sprinkling of 10-10-10 fertilizer per recommendation and two hand hoeings, the crop received no coddling.
 Despite this neglect, Negi ‘Shimonita’ exhibited few signs of stress.
 By October, we had a mature crop of fat, succulent Negi stalks ready to harvest.
 Rana and Mor (2018) reported the widespread cultivation of Allium fistulosum in sub-Saharan Africa.
 They noted that established plants are tolerant of heavy rains, drought, and hot and humid conditions near Brazzaville and Kinshasa in central Africa.
-So, it seems that our experience with the Negi onion here in North Carolina validates the plant’s resilient nature under stress.
+So, it seems that our experience with the Negi onion here in North Carolina validates the plant’s resilient nature under duress.
 Still, there are many challenges to growing Negi onion on a commercial scale.
 Most of these concern the rather specialized agrotechniques needed to grow the crop.